 From 2000 to 2012, Gordon Onslow Ford had twelve successful solo exhibitions: in San Francisco at the Campbell-Theibaud Gallery, Braunstein/Quay Gallery, and Weinstein Gallery, and in New York at the Francis Naumann Gallery.
-He left his legacy to the Lucid Art Foundation.
+He left his legacy and estate to the Lucid Art Foundation.

 Inner Realism: The primary purpose of life is to achieve a growth of consciousness.
 It follows that the principle aim of art is to see the world anew.

 At the end of the nineteenth century in Europe and America, the world was still being seen through a perspective invented in fifteenth century Italy.
 This renaissance way of seeing originated from the individual observer as the point of origin, moving from foreground to middle ground to background.
 This way of seeing, now sometimes called “illusionism,” was taught as gospel in art schools and was taken for granted as the way in which the outer world was represented.

 Modern Art came into being with the aim of introducing a more open and innovative relationship between painters and their subjects.
 In Modern Art, new approaches to seeing manifested in the expression of light, space, time, and speed.
 A more contemporary imagination came into play in the portrayal of beings and objects, and their interrelationship with the environment.

 The abstract language of line, form, and color was explored.
 The relationship between dream images and the waking state was delved into.
 Faster and more lively forms of expression were achieved.
 By the mid-1930s, all the different movements of Modern Art combined had achieved more direct ways of seeing, and an interplay between the observer and the observed had been awakened.

 A new level of consciousness in relation to seeing the Outer World had been attained.
 The haunting question now arose: